TrustTheVote-Project/VTP-web-client/docs/DesignNotes.md

 ## User Story 1

-#### What happens when a client (smart device browser of choice) initial connects to the VTP demo
+#### What happens when a client (smart device browser of choice) initially connects to the VTP demo

 1. Displays a short welcome and help message that briefly explains the standard contest buttons.
-There is only one active button on the page - continue.
+There is only one active button on the page, __continue__.
 Activating that continues to step 2.

 2. Displays the first contest.
 At the moment two types of contests are supported, plurality and IRV (RCV).